homieiot/convention/convention.md

 This convention only covers discoverability of devices and its capabilities.
 The aim is to have standardized MQTT topics for all kind of complex scenarios.
 A Homie device may therefore support extensions, defined in separate documents.
-Every extension is identified by a unique id and will be linked from the section.
+Every extension is identified by a unique ID and will be linked from the section.

 The id consists of the reverse domain name and a freely choosen prefix.
 The domain and prefix `homie` is reserved.